Monroeville man sentenced to 5 1/2 years in prison for cocaine-dealing while on probation for heroin conviction

 Jun.
 9—An Allegheny County man has been sentenced to 5 1/2 years behind bars for plotting to sell cocaine for a prison drug smuggling ring while on probation for a prior heroin-dealing conviction, federal prosecutors said Tuesday.

-Dorianne Harris, 28 — whom officials linked to residences in Monroeville as well as Munhall, Homestead and other parts of Allegheny County — was convicted of conspiring to distribute at least 500 grams of cocaine, or more than 1 pound, between Jan.
-2017 and 2019, Acting U.S. Attorney Stephen Kaufman said.
+Dorianne Harris, 28 — whom officials linked to residences in Monroeville as well as Munhall, Homestead and other parts of Allegheny County — was convicted of conspiring to distribute at least 500 grams of cocaine — or more than 1 pound — between January 2017 and 2019, Acting U.S. Attorney Stephen Kaufman said.

 Harris was nabbed in January 2019 for his role in far-reaching cocaine ring — along with four dozen other suspects indicted by a federal grand jury — after serving out a five-year prison sentence for a prior conviction of conspiring to sell more than 100 grams of heroin, court records show.